netreconlab/parse-hipaa/README.md

 **Use at your own risk.
 There is not promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

-## HIPAA compliant parse-server with mongo
+## HIPAA compliant parse-server with postgres or mongo
 By default, the `docker-compose.yml` uses [postgres](https://www.postgresql.org) 12 with postgis 3.
 A [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml) variant (uses [percona-server-mongodb](https://www.percona.com/software/mongodb/percona-server-for-mongodb) 4 is included in this repo.
 To use the mongo HIPAA compliant variant of parse-hipaa, simply type:

 ```docker-compose -f docker-compose.mongo.yml up```